Doctor Who missing episodes: The purge of the archives

 Enterprises' episodes were usually junked because their rights agreements with the actors and writers to sell the programmes abroad had expired.
 With many broadcasters around the world now switching to colour transmission, it was not deemed worthwhile extending agreements to sell the older black-and-white material.

 The BBC Film Library, meanwhile, had no responsibility for storing programmes that had not originated on film, and there were conflicting views between the Film Library and BBC Enterprises over which party held the responsibility for archiving programmes.
 As each body believed it the other's responsibility to archive the material, each thought nothing of destroying its own copies as necessary.
 This lack of communication contributed to the erasure of much of the Corporation's film archive of older black-and-white programming.
 While thousands of other programmes have been destroyed in this way around the world, the missing Doctor Who episodes are probably the best-known example of how the lack of a consistent programme archiving policy risks permanent loss.

 Following the purges and subsequent recoveries, gaps in the Doctor Who archive were spread unevenly through its first 11 seasons.
-Major losses mostly affected First and Second Doctor serials; although two stories are missing just one episode each (The Tenth Planet, Episode 4 and The Web of Fear Episode 3), other stories are lost altogether.
-Patrick Troughton's era as the Second Doctor is particularly affected; of the 14 stories comprising his first two seasons, only The Tomb of the Cybermen and The Enemy of the World are complete, and these only exist due to telerecordings later returned from Hong Kong and Nigeria, respectively.
+Major losses mostly affected First and Second Doctor serials; although three stories are missing just one episode each (Mission to the Unknown, The Tenth Planet Episode 4, and The Web of Fear Episode 3), other stories are lost altogether.
+Patrick Troughton's era as the Second Doctor is particularly affected; of the 14 stories composing his first two seasons, only The Tomb of the Cybermen and The Enemy of the World are complete, and these only exist due to telerecordings later returned from Hong Kong and Nigeria, respectively.